Victory Gardens Vision

 Victory Gardens will be a non-profit hub connecting gardening individuals and groups with opportunities to grow more food, share resources, increase exposure and participation, and collaborate to improve produce distribution.

-Through our collaboration with the School Garden Network, Victory Gardens has gained insight into specific needs of the sites they serve and where there are opportunities to launch more garden projects.
+Through collaboration with the School Garden Network, Victory Gardens can identify specific needs of the sites they serve and where there are opportunities to launch more garden projects.

 Coordinating information, volunteers, materials, fundraisers, and events between these groups will identify and address peaks, gaps, and seasonal issues to maximize benefit and reduce waste.